-For undergraduates with a love of science, the CUNY Summer Undergraduate Research Program (CSURP) provides opportunities to work hands-on in a full laboratory setting.
+For undergraduates with a love of science, the CUNY Summer Undergraduate Research Program (CSURP) – sponsored by the CUNY Office of Research – provides opportunities to work hands-on in a full laboratory setting.
 Two CSURP students, Kelly Veerasammy and Yuki Chen (both undergrads at City College), share their experiences working at the ASRC, and how it has shaped their understanding of scientific research.
 The students worked with professor Ye He, director of the ASRC’s Live Imaging and Bioenergetics Facility and collaborated with Yuanquan Song, of the University of Pennsylvania.
 The work offered the undergraduate students the chance to be contributing authors on a recent article in Cell Metabolism focusing on the metabolic rewiring of glial cells that promote axon regeneration following spinal cord injury.
 Here’s what they and professor He had to say about the experience.

 GC Sciences: Dr. He, could you give us the 30-second elevator pitch of the work you and your students contributed to?